beatriiceviola/Spatial_Ecology_in_R_24/README.md

 # Spatial_Ecology_in_R_24
-This repository contains codes for Spatial Ecology in R at Unibo
+This repository contains codes for Spatial Ecology in R at University of Bologna

 ## Code ✍️